Best practice

 At a minimum, the Battery should be secured with a password.
 In this configuration the Battery database is encrypted at rest.
 As such, any tdx Volts that are configured to use the Battery key strategy at least have their key stored in an encrypted database.

-However, it is recommended to use the tdx Volt ‘local file’ key storage.
+However, it is recommended to use the tdx Volt pkcs#11 or local file key storage.
 This enables the key to be encrypted and stored in a file on disk, including a secure removable storage medium.

 An added benefit of the ‘local file’ key strategy is that it makes it much easier to establish a remote connection to your tdx Volt via the fusebox, which requires the root key to be available in order to be able to configure the connection.